python/typeshed/CONTRIBUTING.md

 * use platform checks like `if sys.platform == 'win32'` to denote
   platform-dependent APIs.

-Imports in stubs are considered private (not part of the exported API)
+Imports in stubs are considered private (not part of the exported API),
 unless:
 * they use the form ``from library import name as name`` (sic, using explicit ``as`` even if the name stays the same); or